gabbloquet/gabbloquet/README.md

 🚧 I'm working on this README file. 🚧

-My name is Gabin and i am software engineer which aims to best meet the expectations of users.
+My name is Gabin, I'm a software engineer and my goal is to meet users' expectations as best as possible.
 I am deeply passionate about quality, architecture, technical debates, functional approach, Separation of concerns, reusability...
+(Everything which can permite to involve code quality, comprehension, readability).
 In few words : Software Craftsmanship practices 🙂

 Few things about me :